-Parliaments can also improve security and justice by ensuring the law in general is publicly accessible, clear and precise, impartially and uniformly enforced, and not retroactive.

-GOOD SECURITY SECTOR GOVERNANCE (SSG) AND SECURITY SECTOR REFORM (SSR)

-Good SSG describes how the principles of good governance apply to public security provision, management and oversight.
-The principles of good SSG are accountability, transparency, the rule of law, participation, responsiveness, effectiveness and efficiency.
+Parliaments can also improve security and justice by ensuring the law in general is publicly accessible, clear and precise, impartially and uniformly enforced, and not retroactive. → Good security sector governance (SSG) and security sector reform (SSR) Good SSG describes how the principles of good governance apply to public security provision.
+The principles of good governance are accountability, transparency, rule of law, participation, responsiveness, effectiveness and efficiency.
+Good SSG is thus a normative standard for how the state security sector should work in a democracy.